 During her career, Carpenter has racked up five Grammy Awards and two CMA Awards (including the prestigious Female Vocalist of the Year award two years in a row in the early '90s), and continues to keep a busy touring and recording schedule.
-In fact, on March 30, she is releasing a new album, Sometimes Just the Sky, which features revamped versions of some of her iconic tunes.
+Her most recent album, The Dirt and the Stars, arrived in March 2020.

 "Soul Companion" From 2012's 'Ashes and Roses'